ShreyaJakharC/airbnbMongoDB/README.md

     last_scraped: '2023-03-19',
     source: 'city scrape',
     name: 'Close to Vanderbilt 2',
-    description: 'Since I am older, I need for guests to be vaccinated.<br />This is a room and private bathroom in my cozy cottage near Vanderbilt and other area colleges.
-It is also close to the bus  or a short uber ride to downtown.
-I do  have a petite boxer ,Grace.
-She stays in the kitchen downstairs .She is VERY friendly.<br />The bed is a double iron bed and may not be suitable for tall couples, since it has a foot board.<br /><br /><b>The space</b><br />Quiet house walking distance to Vanderbilt University.
-Comfortable room with private bathroom.<br /><br /><b>Other things to note</b><br />Since I am older and the room is in my home, I need for guests to be vaccinated.',
+    description: 'Since I am older, I need for guests to be vaccinated.<br />This is a room and ...Other things to note</b><br />Since I am older and the room is in my home, I need for guests to be vaccinated.',
     neighborhood_overview: 'The house is in a safe, quiet,  "college" neighborhood.',
     picture_url: 'https://a0.muscache.com/pictures/miso/Hosting-39870/original/2e51ef52-cb3b-4c2b-9972-8ce50b6acff7.jpeg',
     host_id: 171184,